lightning/bolts/11-payment-encoding.md

 refused; this is mainly to avoid confusion.
 The default was chosen to be reasonable for most payments, and allow sufficient time for on-chain payment if necessary.

+The `c` field gives a way for the destination node to require a specific minimum cltv expiry for its incoming HTLC.
+Destination nodes may use this to require a higher, more conservative value than the default one, depending on their fee estimation policy and their sensitivity to time locks.
+Note that other nodes in the route specify their required `cltv_expiry_delta` in the `channel_update` message, which they can update at all times.

 The `f` field allows on-chain fallback.
 This may not make sense for tiny or very time-sensitive payments, however.
 It's possible that new